 Famosa Slough Hydrology

-During high tide, the water flows up the San Diego River Channel, through the San Diego Estuary and is guided toward a group of culvert pipes set up with flaps that allow for the natural flow of water to go underneath West Point Loma Blvd.
+During high tide, the water flows up the San Diego River Channel through the San Diego Estuary.
+It is guided toward a group of culvert pipes set up with flaps that allow for the natural flow of water to go underneath West Point Loma Blvd.
 These flaps also keep trash and other large debris from entering the Famosa Channel.
 The water will continue to travel thru the channel and eventually ends up in the southern portion of the slough.

-Increased water circulation provides oxygen and nutrients to the plants and animals as well as cleaning the slough of chemical and algae build ups.
+Increased water circulation provides oxygen and nutrients to the plants and animals and cleans the slough of chemical and algae build-ups.
 Did you know that plants produce a natural biofilter in estuaries?
-When the water travels through, the plants extract the nitrates and phosphates which help to clean the water; which is one of the many reasons that wetlands are so critical.
+When the water travels through, the plants extract the nitrates and phosphates, which help clean the water, which is one of the many reasons that wetlands are so critical.

 State Marine Conservation Area

 The Famosa Slough is a Marine Protected Area.
-What this means is that nothing may be taken or removed within its borders except in habitat restoration and dredging projects conducted by the City of San Diego.
+This means that nothing may be taken or removed within its borders except in habitat restoration and dredging projects conducted by the City of San Diego.